Paolo Hurtado

-Cristopher Paolo César Hurtado Huertas (born 27 July 1990), commonly known as Paolo Hurtado, is a Peruvian professional footballer who last played for Chilean club Unión Española as a winger.
+Cristopher Paolo César Hurtado Huertas (born 27 July 1990), commonly known as Paolo Hurtado, is a Peruvian professional footballer who plays for Comerciantes as a winger.

 Club career

 Alianza Lima

 Hurtado made his first team debut with Alianza Lima on 17 February 2008.
 Knowing he would not have much opportunities in Alianza he decide to go out on loan to Juan Aurich.
 After a successful loan period Hurtado became a regular in the Alianza Lima first team, proving to be one of their most influential players.

 Paços de Ferreira

 In 2012, he signed with Portuguese team F.C.
 Paços de Ferreira and swiftly proved his worth, becoming a key player.

 Reading

 On 12 August 2015, Hurtado signed a three-year contract with Reading of the Championship.
 After struggling to settle in England and also struggling for game time at Reading, Hurtado signed a loan deal with Vitória de Guimarães on 28 January 2016 until 30 June 2016.
 On 3 August 2016, Reading confirmed that Hurtado had returned to Vitória de Guimarães on a season-long loan.